UIUC-iSchool-DataViz/spr2024/week01/lecture01.md

 code from other work (for example, other visualizations) and pass it off as your own.
 Always cite, and be reasonable in what you utilize.

 ---

 ## Our tools

-* Python and Javascript
+- Python and Javascript
-* Jupyter and Jupyter notebooks on a Jupyterhub
+- Jupyter and Jupyter notebooks on a Jupyterhub
-* The occasional usage of a shell such as bash
+- The occasional usage of a shell such as bash
-* Javascript via Observable, or in console or webpage
+- Javascript via Starboard, or in console or webpage
-* Once in a while some git, and GitHub
+- Once in a while some git, and GitHub
-* Slack
+- Slack

 notes:
 You will be expected to write code in Python, and to learn the very basics of